Geology, astronomy, Earth and weather sciences have always fascinated this author.

 These particular items are repeated so often that they become more like background noise, and while some statistics show some voluntary conservation, many people may remain unconvinced.

-Here is list of four things folks may not have thought to try.
+Here is list of five things folks may not have thought to try.

 This is safe to use on landscaping.
 In fact, depending upon the relative locations of your washer and your yard, it may be possible to hook up a garden hose directly to the washer, and route it right outside into the planting area.